 Overall, I think Colombia al Parque is the right event for people looking to learn more about our country’s musical heritage and the new sounds influencing it today.
 It’s an event that brings out the best of the country’s diversity and multiculturalism by sending a message of inclusion, great respect for the traditions, and great support of the young, new talent.
 I’ve been to Colombia al Parque a few times before and I really enjoyed it.
 It is more than an event, it’s a place where people and families interact with each other and express themselves; it makes you feel proud of being Colombian (even if you are not) and makes you look forward to next year.
 I highly recommend it to anyone who is a fan of great music; trust me, you won’t regret it!

-Read our article about the best music festivals in Bogotá that you shouldn’t miss to know more about other great events in the city similar to this one!
+Read our article about the best music festivals in Bogotá that you shouldn’t miss knowing more about other great events in the city similar to this one!

 Did you like what you read?
 Subscribe to our newsletter and follow us on social media for more and less touristy information about Bogotá.
 Share your thoughts with me and follow my articles on www.colture.com.